Obedient Plant, False Dragonhead

 The winter of 2018-2019 wasn’t near as cold as last year.
 We had a lot more snow but it never lasted long.
 I went to check to see what perennials were coming up on March 7 and the Physostegia virginiana were all alive and well.
 I wonder how many will be under the leaves when I remove them?

-Some information says the plants can flop in rich soil, to much shade and hot temps.
+Some information says the plants can flop in rich soil, too much shade, and hot temps.
 Other sites say they need rich, moist soil.

 As I mentioned earlier, this plant can supposedly become invasive if it is growing where in favorable conditions.
 There are several cultivars, including one called ‘Miss Manners’ which behaves itself and doesn’t wander.